3mmaRand/singlm/docs/one_way_anova_revisit.md

 # One-way ANOVA revisited {#one-way-anova-revisit}

-In this chapter again consider an example with one categorical explanatory variable.
+In this chapter we again consider an example with one categorical explanatory variable.
 However, this time it has more than two groups (or levels).
 We first use the familiar `aov()` function to carry out a one-way ANOVA and then use our understanding to help us understand the output of `lm()`.
 We will also make predictions from the model and report on our results.

 ## Introduction to the example